Charles Howard Shinn

-Charles Howard Shinn was a horticulturalist, author, inspector of California Experiment Stations, and forest ranger in California.
+Charles Howard Shinn (1852–1924) was a horticulturalist, author, inspector of California Experiment Stations, and forest ranger in California.

 Early life

 He was born in Round Rock, Texas in 1852 to James and Lucy Shinn.
 The family moved to Alameda County near Vallejo's Mills, California in 1856.
 Vallejo's Mills became the town of Niles in 1869 (now a District in Fremont).
 Much of Charles Shinn's childhood was spent at the ranch and nursery of his family in Niles.
 His sister, Milicent Shinn, was an American child psychologist.
 His first cousin Edmund Clark Sanford was a prominent psychologist.

 Education

-Shinn attended the state university for two years (now the University of California, Berkeley) and Johns Hopkins University from 1882-1884.
-He received a bachelor’s degree conferred “extra ordinary.”
+Shinn attended the state university for two years, now the University of California, Berkeley.
+He attended Johns Hopkins University from 1882 to 1884.
+He received a bachelor's degree conferred "extra ordinary."
 While at Johns Hopkins University, his roommate was Woodrow Wilson.